francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 The game was played in three version:
 - In the first one the second agent uses the random strategy.
 - In the second one the second agent uses the nim sum strategy.
-- In the third one, the second agent uses the not so smart strategy, which exploits the nim sum strategy with a 70% probability, random otherwise.
+- In the third one, the second agent uses the not so smart strategy.
 In all the versions, the first agent uses the nim sum strategy; moreover, each version was executed two times, alternating the first and the second agent as the first player to make a move.

-## Results
+### Results

 | Game number | Number of rows | First agent's strategy | Second agent's strategy |   Starter    |        Winner        |
 | :---------: | :------------: | :--------------------: | :---------------------: | :----------: | :------------------: |